Arvixe – Provides Solid Security

 - How this is tested – The numbers compiled are an average over months of testing with iPage’s platform with various browsers like Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer.

-Arvixe’s testing results were above average in uptime and below average in load time.
+Arvixe’s overall tested performance was above average in uptime and below average in load time.
 To compare to other hosting providers feel free to check out our research page.

 Money Matters – Arvixe Pricing